 Bad Transmission Problem – What Do I Do?

 It’s the most complicated system in your vehicle.
-Combining hydraulic, electrical, and mechanical operations, it’s a miracle that a transmission can function at all.
+Combining hydraulic, electrical, and mechanical operations, it’s a miracle that transmission can function at all.
 Just one small defect in one tiny aspect of your car’s gearbox can lead to transmission problems, and you’re sunk.
 If you’re looking to sell your bad transmission car though, you can calculate the value online pretty quickly.
 Otherwise, read on to see your options

 Enter your vehicle details to get your FREE estimate and see how much your car is worth.
 Get paid the real cash value of your car in 24-48 hours!